 When to Visit Portland

-Portland has something to offer regardless of the season.
+Portland is one of the best places in Oregon, and has something to offer regardless of the season.
 In winter, the snow will fall and in fall the foliage is breath-taking.
 However, the spring and summer months (anywhere between March and August) are still the best time to spend 3 days in Portland.